A Farewell to Arms: Book Four

 Reaching Milan, he learns that Catherine has left for Stresa.
 He goes to visit Ralph Simmons, one of the opera singers that he encountered earlier, and asks about the procedures for traveling to Switzerland.
 Ralph helps him, giving him civilian clothes.
 Frederic feels very odd in those clothes, as the people look at him scornfully.
-He reaches Stresa by train and goes to the hotel Isles Borromées.
+He reaches Stresa by train and goes to the Grand Hotel des Iles Borromées.
 Emilio, a bartender, informs him that two English nurses are staying at a small hotel near the train station.
 Frederic meets Catherine and Helen Ferguson there.
 He also meets Count Greffi, a very old nobleman whom Frederic had met on his last visit to Stresa.
 Greffi is staying with his niece.
 Frederic avoids Catherine's question about the war experiences.
 He feels that he is a criminal, a war deserter.
 Emilio informs him that Italian police are looking to arrest him.
 Catherine and Frederic plan to flee to Switzerland as Emilio makes all possible arrangements for their travel in a rowboat.
 Because of a storm, the waters are choppy and rough.
 Frederic rows the boat all night, and Catherine also takes a turn rowing.
 Finally, they reach Switzerland.
 The guards verify their identity and provide them provisional visas for staying in Switzerland.

 Book Five

 Frederic and Catherine live a quiet life in the mountains.
 They move to a wooden house on a mountain outside the village of Montreux.
 They develop new acquaintance with Mr. and Mrs. Guttingen.
 At times, Catherine starts getting concerned about their child, especially about its health.
 They move to the town of Lausanne to be closer to the hospital.
 Later, Catherine goes into labor and is taken to the hospital.
-The doctor tells Frederic that the best solution would be a Cesarean operation.
+The doctor tells Frederic that the best solution would be a caesarean operation.
 She suffers a lot of pain and finally delivers a stillborn baby boy.
 Later the nurse tells him that Catherine is hemorrhaging.
 He is terrified.
-He goes to see her, and she dies in his arms.
+He goes to see her, and she dies with him by her side.
 He leaves the hospital and walks back to his hotel in the rain.